 - In rare cases, cow milk allergy can cause anaphylaxis.
 Anaphylaxis is a life-threatening immune-response that impairs breathing and leads to a state of shock.

 The intensity of symptoms varies from child-to-child.
-Also, milk allergy symptoms often seem similar to lactose intolerance.
-Therefore, if your child shows any symptoms, consult a pediatrician promptly for an accurate diagnosis.
+Also, milk allergy symptoms often seem similar to dairy sensitivity or lactose intolerance.
+Therefore, if your child shows intolerance symptoms, consult a pediatrician promptly for an accurate diagnosis.

 How Is Milk Allergy Diagnosed In Children?

 There is no specific test that can detect cow milk allergy.
 Generally, the doctor will collect the family, medical, and diet history of your child along with a detailed discussion of the child’s symptoms.
 Based on these details, they are likely to advise the following tests (1) (4) (5).

 - Elimination test: This simple test includes eliminating milk from the diet and then reintroducing it to see if it causes a reaction.
 If the pediatrician suspects milk allergy, they will recommend an allergist for further evaluation to confirm the diagnosis.